This article contains frequently asked questions about Identity-Aware Proxy (IAP).

 IAP can be used with:

-- App Engine standard environment and App Engine flexible environment applications.
+- App Engine standard environment and App Engine flexible environment apps.

 - Compute Engine instances with HTTP(S) load balancing backend services.